plotdb/uploadr/README.md

      - packed by `FormData` and accessible through `req.fields.data` as string when using `express-formidable`.
      - need to manually parse to JSON in server, if a JSON object is passed from client.
  - provider function should always return a Promise which resolves a list of objects when upload is finished.
-   - resolved object in list should contains following members:
+   - resolved object in list should contain the following members:
      - `id`: unique id for this file.
      - `name`: name of this file. fallback to id if omitted.
      - `url`: url for previewing this file.